maryash/maryash.github.io/135/projects/S23_project_2/project_2_cs135.md

 Example:

-Calling `readSords()` on the above text file will modify the global variables like this:
+Calling `readSongs()` on the above text file will modify the global variables like this:

 ```
 g_curr_size      : 16